1971 Dutch Open (tennis)

-The 1971 Dutch Open was a combined men's and women's tennis tournament staged in Hilversum, Netherlands.
+The 1971 Dutch Open was a combined men's and women's tennis tournament staged at 't Melkhuisje in Hilversum, Netherlands.
 It was a non–tour event, i.e. not part of one of the main tennis circuits, the Grand Prix or World Championship Tennis circuit.
 The tournament was played on outdoor clay courts and was held from 26 July through 1 August 1971.
-It was the 15th edition of the tournament and was part of the 1971 Grand Prix circuit.
+It was the 14th edition of the tournament and was part of the 1971 Grand Prix circuit.
 Gerald Battrick and Evonne Goolagong won the singles titles.